FAU-LAP/NOMAD-CAMELS/README.md

 Changes:
 - Resetting positions for plots at each run, hoping to keep plots visible for remote-sessions
+- Allowed for stopping a protocol during instrument instantiation

 Fixes:
 - Removed unnecessary import in protocols